MAIN PLACES OF INTEREST

 This palace now houses the Casa de Cultura Marqués González de Quirós (Cultural Centre) and the Summer University of Gandia.
 It offers a stable cultural programme all year round.
 Many talks, debates and concerts are organised here.
 One of the attractions of Gandia in the summer is to listen to live music in the Concerts a la Marquesa.

-This small palace was erected at the end of the 19th century by one of the most noteworthy and richest families, the Vallier Lapeyres.
+This small palace you can see with the audioguide was erected at the end of the 19th century by one of the most noteworthy and richest families, the Vallier Lapeyres.
 Originally from France, they settled in Gandia to trade in the silk produced in the city. www.gandiacultura.org

 Its two halls allow stable scheduling all year round: theatre, concerts, Spanish operetta, dance, cinema, etc.